Stanford Immersion in Medicine Series (SIMS)

 Before a student begins shadowing a physician, proof of a negative TB skin test or QuantiFERON test within the last 3 months (and within 12 months for returning program participants), as well as MMR, varicella, Tdap, and hepatitis B vaccinations are required.
 If your hepatitis B vaccination is in process, you may still participate.
 A current COVID-19 vaccination is also mandatory for participation.

 Participants must also be in good academic standing to apply (e.g., not on academic probation or provisional registration).
-If you have any concerns about your status, please email Academic Advisor, Patricia Lewis, at firstname.lastname@example.org.
+If you have any concerns about your status, please email Undergraduate Advising Director, Patricia Lewis, at firstname.lastname@example.org.